Ryder-One/hmap/README.md

 ## Things to do

-Any help is appreciated

 That will be done :

   * The explorable ruins
-  * The kills (of zombies) are not displayed on the map
+  * The kills (of zombies) are not displayed on the map, I will do it
-  * The souls are not visible on the map
+  * The souls are not visible on the map.
+Can a shaman send me some screenshots of it please ?
-  * Some glitches in the shadows appear when moving with the map I will try to remove them

-That won't be done :
+  * The construction site "upgraded map" is not done, since I never encouter this blueprint before ...
+Can someone send me some screenshots and the debug informations from a map with this upgrade please ?

+## Help needeed

+Due to a lack of personnal time, I won't do these things by myself.

   * Expeditions (use external tools for that)
   * The paranoid effects (static effect, distortion effect, blur..)
   * Easing on the parallax effect, easing on the green arrow

-  * The fog of war is not as good as the original (neither is the blood, and other assets I made)
-  * Blurry text : due to the font itself.
+Any help is appreciated.

 ## Known issues

 The map is still in a very early stage, so there are probably a lot of issues.
-Please read the list of issues carefully before posting new ones, I don't have much time to spend in this project.
+Please read the list of issues carefully before posting new ones.

+Below are issues I don't want to fix or I can't fix :

+  * The fog of war is not as good as the original (neither is the blood, the night mode, and other assets I made)
+  * Blurry text : due to the font itself. ( https://stackoverflow.com/questions/55894889/strange-blurry-text-in-html-canvas-and-svg )
+  * Popups are displayed behind the broken glass
+  * Some glitches in the shadows appear when moving with the map (white or black glitches)

+If you want to fix this issues, feel free to PR

 ## Contributing

 If you are a developer and you want to help me, here is something to start.